 If your loved one has suffered from abuse or neglect in a nursing home, you may be entitled to fair compensation.
 It is important to contact a qualified Albany nursing home abuse lawyer at Roden Law to review your case and discuss the legal options available to you.
 An attorney can help answer any questions or concerns you have about filing a claim, including the types of compensation that may be obtained.

-Call our personal injury attorneys in Albany for a risk free, no obligation consultation.
+Call our Albany personal injury attorneys for a risk free, no obligation consultation.
 We work on a contingency fee basis which means there are no upfront fees or costs unless we help you recover the compensation you deserve.

 Warning Signs of Nursing Home Abuse and Neglect